DataDog/dd-trace-py/docs/configuration.rst

      type: Boolean
      default: False
      description: |
          Enables debug logging in the tracer.
-Setting this flag will cause the library to create a root logging handler if one does not already exist.

          Can be used with `DD_TRACE_LOG_FILE` to route logs to a file.
      version_added: